mr3coi/jekyll-now/_posts/2021-02-09-Github ssh authentication.md

 ---
 published: true
 layout: post
-title: [Github] Setting up automatic authentication using SSH
+title: Github - Setting up automatic authentication using SSH
 ---

+### [Github] Setting up automatic authentication using SSH

 1. Create SSH key using `ssh-keygen`:
     - Specify key type using `-t`; the following are recommended for safety: